Before You Order

 They are slower to mature than some breeds, with the first eggs coming at around 28 weeks.

-Brief history the Barred Rock
+Brief history of the Barred Rock

+I once read that there is no end to what a man can accomplish if he does not care who gets the credit.
+I remembered that sentiment as I examined the various histories of the Barred Plymouth Rock.
 It seems that the further we get away from the original poultry show where they were first shown, more and more obscurity surrounds the origin of the Barred Plymouth Rock.
 To search for the “truer” history, I went back to the book The Plymouth Rock, by A. C. Smith, copyright 1906.

 Smith writes that this breed was first shown in 1869 at a poultry show in Worcester, Massachusetts by Mr. D. A. Upham.
 Mr. Upham showed a trio of fowls and two trios of chicks.
 Mr. Upham states, “They were bred originally by a Mr. Joseph Spaulding, of Putnam, Conn. from a Dominique or Hawke-colored male” and a Black Cochin.
 Various stories circulated that the breeding was from a Dominique and Java cross.
 But according to Smith, Mr. Upham said a Cochin was used in the breeding, and the writers of the APA Standard concur.